HPC319/MAIN/README.md

 - A stack
 - A framework
 - A toolkit
-- A starter, template, theme, or library
+- A starter, theme, or library

 **CanonStrata IS:**
 - A permanent foundation that outlives vendors